firalabs/firadmin/README.md

 ##Register dashboard controller

-You must set a route to the dashboard admin panel.
+You must set a route to the dashboard admin panel in `app/routes.php`.
 We provide a default dashboard controller for testing purpose.
-Just add this few lines of code.

 ```php
 /*